Diagnosis

 • A VEMP test indicating low cVEMP or high oVEMP results

-• or a high-resolution CT scan showing a dehiscence
+And a high-resolution CT scan showing a dehiscence or thinning of the superior canal bone.

 Next: Managing Symptoms